Detre Bell

-Detre Bell (born 8 March 1997) is a Bermudian international football goalkeeper for North Village Rams.
+Detre Bell (born 8 March 1997) is a Bermudian international footballer who plays as a goalkeeper for North Village Rams.
 He formerly played college soccer for the Louisville Cardinals.

 Career

 Bell played college soccer for UConn, Cal State Bakersfield, and Louisville.
 He transferred to Louisville in December 2020.

 He debuted for North Village Rams in 2022.

 He made his international debut for Bermuda in 2015.
 At the youth level he played in the 2017 CONCACAF U-20 Championship.